Arrangements to embed patient and public involvement in the training

 - open days and science fairs

-You should also show when and how these opportunities will be available to the trainee on the training plan.
+You should also show when and how these opportunities will be available to the trainee.

 Details about your trust or organisation

-New departments need to send all Trust Policy documents as detailed below.
-Where a trust has received accreditation status by the School in another scientific speciality, then Trust Policy documents do not need to be provided, if this is the case, please annotate your application form with the details.
-If any policy has been updated since the last accreditation date, please send us the updated version of the following Trust/Organisation Policies:
+New departments must send us their trust policy documents as detailed below.
+If a trust has already received accreditation status by the school in another scientific speciality, then the policy documents do not need to be provided.
+If this is the case, please provide details on your application form.
+However, if any policy has been updated since the last accreditation date, you will need to send us the updated version.

 - Training